 • The Subarea has determined this project to be the #2 Regional Priority.

-Project Lead Agency: Town of Yucca Valley Current Development Phase: Planning Complete for Beneficial Use: 2030
+Project Lead Agency: Town of Yucca Valley Current Development Phase: Planning Complete for Beneficial Use: 2030 Funding Plan: The project is funded as shown in the table below.

 SR 62 WIDENING, SAGE AVENUE TO AIRWAY AVENUE (1,000s)